imsyf/ios-app-dev-tutorials/01-SwiftUI/README.md

 ## Chapter 7: Drawing
  Define shapes with SwiftUI geometry tools.
 Draw segments to represent the speaking time for scrum participants.
 And fill in a ring that shows the meeting progress.

+## Chapter 8: Recording audio
+ Respect user privacy by requesting access to their hardware or sensitive data.
+Record audio and transcribe it to text.